Call for applications for the next edition will open on the 1st of March 2024.

 Students are required to submit the following mandatory documentation:

-- Ration Card Number of their Proof of Registration or a copy of their currently valid Refugee Identity card issued by Ethiopian authorities in collaboration with UNHCR;
+- Proof of refugee registration issued by national authorities in collaboration with UNHCR;

 - A certificate confirming the qualification required for admission to the chosen degree programme;

 - Transcripts of exams passed and relative grades;

 - A reference letter is required by some universities;